Interior Secretary Ryan Zinke throws support behind grizzly bear recovery in North Cascades

 During the news conference a small group of protesters demonstrated outside, carrying signs such as one reading “At least the war on the environment is going well!”
 They all burst into cheers when they heard the news of Zinke’s announcement.

-The National Park Service, the United States Fish and Wildlife Service, and other cooperating agencies have already developed a draft Environmental Impact Statement and conducted numerous public meetings on recovery of Ursus arctos horribilis, the grizzly bear, in the North Cascades.
+The National Park Service, the Fish and Wildlife Service, and other cooperating agencies have already developed a draft environmental-impact statement and conducted numerous public meetings on recovery of Ursus arctos horribilis, the grizzly bear, in the North Cascades.

-The grizzly recovery study was originally announced during the Obama Administration in August of 2014 as a three-year process.
+The grizzly recovery study was originally announced during the Obama administration in August 2014 as a three-year process.
 In mid-2017 Interior officials, without clear explanation, halted progress on the recovery efforts.
 With his remarks Friday, Zinke has kicked the process back into gear.

 Over 126,000 comments and correspondence were received on the alternatives already studied.